whyvez/auth0-angular/docs/redirect.md

     <span>Welcome {{user.name}}!</span>
   </div>
   ```

-> More details about the parameters you can use for the [Auth0 Login Widget](https://docs.auth0.com/login-widget2) and [auth0.js](https://github.com/auth0/auth0.js).

 After that, you may want to send requests to your server side.
 That can be found in the [Server Side Authentication section](backend.md).